jsonDoge/btc-api/README.md

 ## Installation

+Only mandatory if you don't want to use docker-compose, otherwise skip to usage -> docker-compose

 Install dependencies

 ```bash
 npm i
 ```

-Start redis - use standalone installation or use docker:
+Start redis - use standalone installation or docker:

 ```bash
  docker run --name some-redis -p 6379:6379 -d redis